St. Joseph's Catholic Primary School - Wetherby

 The children have been practicing the daily prayers all this week and have already learnt the new afternoon prayers with the sign language!
 Now that the prayers have been embedded into the children’s routines we will begin formal RE teaching next week.

 This week we began learning about God’s world and God’s love for us all.
 The children each put into their own words how big they thought God’s love is.
-Please keep an eye out for pictures of the children’s work on this in the coming day!

 This week the children began their topic of Superheroes by becoming a Superhero themselves!
 They came up with their own Superhero name and super power that they can use to defeat any villains they encounter!